3.10 Commercial or industrial connections - CT metering large low voltage connections (more than 400Amps)

 Cables

-• For services provided directly from a substation with Your cables laid direct into a trench, the trench should be 800mm wide and 600deep, excavated in a straight line from the substation to a position beneath the main circuit breaker.
-Under the circuit breaker position, the dimensions of the trench should be 800mm wide, 600mm long and 600mm deep.
-These dimensions are necessary in order to safely achieve the full cable rating.
+• Where services are to be provided directly from a substation with Your cables laid direct into a trench, the trench should be excavated in a straight line from the substation to a position beneath the main circuit breaker, and designed/sized to:

 Electricity Supply Regulations 1988